Follow-Up Project relaunch updates

 Who provides follow-up?

 Rocky Mountain Crisis Partners comes equipped with multiple kinds of follow-up specialists, ensuring that your clients are placed into trained, caring hands.
-Follow Up Specialists have varying areas of expertise, such as clinical-based support, peer-based support, clinical opiate specific support, and veteran peer support.
+Follow-Up Specialists have varying areas of expertise, such as clinical-based support, peer-based support, clinical opiate-specific support, and veteran peer support.

 All specialists have graduated with a Bachelors or Masters.
-In addition, they complete 4 weeks of crisis training targeting suicidal ideation, self-harm, and substance use.
+In addition, they complete four weeks of crisis training targeting suicidal ideation, self-harm, and substance use.
 Specialists also undergo ongoing training throughout their tenure at Rocky Mountain Crisis Partners.

 Eligibility